j-jh/OnlyTreats/README.md

-No Tricks, OnlyTreats
+# No Tricks, OnlyTreats

-React + Next.js app integrating OpenAI API and public data from data.sfgov.org to help families discover San Francisco neighborhood quirks and the best streets for trick or treating!
+<sub>React + Next.js app integrating OpenAI API and public data from data.sfgov.org to help families discover San Francisco neighborhood quirks and the best streets for trick or treating! </sub>
 ---
 Dependencies:

 - React 19.2.x